 Girona is gorgeous.
 That is it.
-As a small city, easily reached by air or train, it is a cinch to walk, you won’t need any public transportation, and there are surprises at each twist of the lane.
+As a small city it is a cinch to walk, you won’t need any public transportation, and there are surprises at each twist of the lane.
 Massive doorways with tranquil courtyards.
 Long range views from a walk up high on the city walls.
 You will see slender rectangles where archers let their arrows rip at the enemy.
 Many British people have homes here.
 And the menus are still in Catalan.
 Red geraniums tumble from window ledges.
 Kids play in the plazas.
 Wander, get lost and be delighted.

 Seven cool things you will will want to do: